insanitywholesale/inherently.xyz/content/blog/network-design-document.md

 | 666  | Native            | -               | -              |
 | 1022 | Unused Port       | -               | -              |
 | 1337 | Danger            | -               | -              |

+## Conclusion
+That's my home LAN currently, I'll try to keep this updated as I change stuff but no promises.